ashokponkumar/cloud-monitoring/config_alerts_ov.md

 A rule describes the metric query to be monitored, the threshold value, and the action to take when the threshold is crossed.

 * You can create, delete, update, show the details for a rule, and list all the rules by using the Alerts API.
 For more information, see [Working with rules](/docs/services/cloud-monitoring/alerts/rules.html#rules).

+    * To create a rule, see [Creating a rule](/docs/services/cloud-monitoring/alerts/rules.html#create).
+	* To delete a rule, see [Deleting a rule](/docs/services/cloud-monitoring/alerts/rules.html#delete).
+	* To update a rule, see [Updating a rule](/docs/services/cloud-monitoring/alerts/rules.html#update).
+	* To list all rules, see [Listing all rules](/docs/services/cloud-monitoring/alerts/rules.html#list).
+	* To show information about a rule, see [Showing the details of a rule](/docs/services/cloud-monitoring/alerts/rules.html#showing-the-details-of-a-rule).

 * The alert system checks every 5 minutes the rules that are enabled in the space.